Weeks-UNC/RNAvigate/README.md

 For more in-depth exploration of the functions and example plots, see the [wiki](https://github.com/Weeks-UNC/JNBTools/wiki).

+Coming soon: plotmapper.py [examples](JNB-example/plotmapper-example.md)
+* Will contain all functionality from the other scripts
+* Higher level plotting functions
+* Simplier API for loading data and plotting

 plottingTools.py [examples](JNB-example/plottingTools-example.md)
 * Make Skyline plots for comparing nt-by-nt data.
 * Add a sequence bar to your plots.